A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Hypotheses and Estimation Methods

-While \citet{lo2004amh,lo2005rem} propose an alternative hypothesis, the AMH, which is based on an evolutionary approach to economic interactions.
-He calculates the time-varying first order autocorrelations with moving window.
-And he shows that there exist efficient periods and inefficient ones in the stock market.
-However, the time-varying structure of the stock market efficiency remains to be elucidated.
+\citet{lo2004amh} proposes the AMH, which is based on an evolutionary approach to economic interactions.
+He calculates the time-varying first-order autocorrelations by using the moving window method and shows that efficient and inefficient periods exist in stock markets.
+However, the time-varying structure of stock market efficiency remains to be elucidated.
 We consider the AMH that the degree of market efficiency fluctuates over time and reflects evolving market conditions: bubbles, market crashes, legal reforms, deregulations, and technological innovations.
-Therefore, we not only measure the time-varying degree of market efficiency, but also investigate whether the stock market evolves through time
+We then measure the time-varying degree of market efficiency and investigate whether the stock market evolves over time toward efficiency.